 Care Costs

-This could be professional care or any care you have received at home from a friend or family.
+This could be professional care or any care you have received at home from a friend or family member.
 This could include help with tasks such as cleaning and cooking.
-Invoices of this care could be used as evidence in your claim.
+Invoices for this care could be used as evidence in your claim.

 Adaptations To Your Life